 - EARLY TRAIN for the way back to Cusco at 4:22pm

 WHY CHOOSE SAM TRAVEL

-The food on the trek has been highlighted by all our clients they say “that it was better than in the restaurant’s.
-“Delicious and abundant gourmet style meals, Peruvian and International Cuisine are prepared by our professional and dedicated cooks from a mixture of local and exotic produce.
-If you are vegetarian or have food allergies of any kind, we can cater our meal to adjust to your needs.
+The food on the trek has been highlighted by all our clients as delicious and abundant gourmet style meals.
+Peruvian and International Cuisine are prepared by our professional and dedicated cooks from a mixture of local and exotic produce.
+If you have any diet restrictions or have food allergies of any kind, we can cater to your needs.

 Our team (Guides, Cooks, Porters, Cowboys) and our equipment are what really makes SAM Travel Peru stand out from all the competitors….
 For all our adventures we hike we include the following items:

 - OUR TENTS: Enjoy a good nights sleep in our 4 season EUREKA Timberline tents.
 All our tents are 4 man tents, but ONLY sleep 2, leaving lots of room to spread out comfortably and store your duffel bags.
 They also include a little vestibule in front, giving you some extra outdoor space to leave your boots and walking sticks so you don’t have to bring in dirt.

 - OUR MATTS: They are used to separate and insulate you from the ground.
 They all are big and thick.

 - AIR MATTRESSES: They can be rented for $15 USD.

 OUR KITCHEN & DINING TENTS: The dining tent is used as our meeting room at meal time.
 It´s a place to enjoy our meals and the company of fellow trekkers.

 - OUR TABLES & CHAIRS: The interior of the dining room includes tables and chairs with two doors on each side, which are adaptable to weather conditions.